 Kristen E.M.
-Gay, Ph.D., President/CEO
+Gay, PhD, President/CEO

-Kristen Gay has devoted most of her professional life to the children and mission of Silver Springs - Martin Luther School.
+Kristen Gay serves as President/CEO.
+She has devoted her career to serving children and families, previously at Silver Springs - Martin Luther School prior to its merger with theVillage, and now at Gemma Services.
 After receiving a B.A. in Psychology from Franklin and Marshall College, and an M. Ed. in Psychological Services and a Ph.D. in School, Community and Clinical Child Psychology from the University of Pennsylvania, Kristen joined the Silver Springs staff in 1999.
-Kristen has worked in various roles throughout the organization, including: Clinical Intern, Foster Family Care Caseworker, Independent Consultant, Performance Improvement/Family Resource Services Director, Development Director, and Vice President.
+Kristen worked in various roles throughout the organization, including: Clinical Intern, Foster Family Care Caseworker, Independent Consultant, Performance Improvement/Family Resource Services Director, Development Director, and Vice President.
 In addition, Kristen has clinical experience in Counseling and School Psychology and has served as an Adjunct Instructor at the University of Pennsylvania.
-Kristen’s diverse experience working within the programs and administration at Silver Springs informs her strong and passionate vision for the future of the organization, and the myriad ways through which Silver Springs brings hope and healing to children and families.
-A proven collaborator and decisive leader, Kristen is committed to honoring Silver Springs - Martin Luther School’s history, as well as welcoming the challenges and opportunities of leading this ministry into the future.
+Kristen’s diverse experience working within the programs and administration informs her strong and passionate vision for the future of the organization, and the myriad ways through which Gemma Services brings hope and healing to children and families.
+A proven collaborator and decisive leader, Kristen is honored to lead Gemma Services and its many programs providing hope, education, and healing for children, youth, and families in our region and beyond.

-Joan Plump arrived at Silver Springs - Martin Luther School in 2008 after working for many years as a civil defense attorney in the Philadelphia region.
-When Joan first joined Silver Springs, she served as a Development Officer and later became the Development Director.
-As the Administrative Services Director, Joan also assumed oversight of Martin Luther School.
-Now as Vice President, she oversees Human Resources functions, insurance and litigation matters, and various special projects.
-Joan plays a critical role facilitating corporate communication efforts, including nurturing productive conversations among staff and promoting a collaborative culture between departments.
-Joan is passionate about Silver Springs’ mission to help vulnerable and remarkable children be safe and reach their full potential.
-Joan has a B.A. from Bucknell University, an M.A. in Education from La Salle University, and a J.D. from Fordham University.
-She is licensed to practice law in Pennsylvania and New Jersey, and recently served as a volunteer lawyer for The Support Center for Child Advocates in Philadelphia.
+Joan Plump joined Gemma Services (previously Silver Springs) in 2008 after working for many years as a civil defense attorney in the Philadelphia region.
+When Joan first arrived she served as a Development Officer, later Development Director, Administrative Services Director, and then Vice President.
+As Administrative Services Director and Vice President, Joan assumed oversight of Martin Luther School, human resources, and information management.
+Now in her role as Chief of Staff, Joan supervises human resources, operations, information management, and quality and compliance, oversees commercial insurance, and provides strategic counsel to the CEO.
+Joan is passionate about the organization's mission to help vulnerable and remarkable children be safe and reach their full potential.
+Joan has a B.A. from Bucknell University, a Master’s in Education from La Salle University, and a J.D. from Fordham University.
+She is licensed to practice law in Pennsylvania and New Jersey, and has served as a volunteer lawyer for The Support Center for Child Advocates in Philadelphia.

 Wendy Wait, Chief Financial Officer

-Melissa Harvey came to Silver Springs in November 2016 with more than 15 years of supervisory and leadership experience in the non-profit behavioral health and social service sector.
-Prior to joining Silver Springs, Melissa served as Director of Operations for all Youth Behavioral Health Services at NorthEast Treatment Centers (NET).
+Melissa Harvey arrived at Silver Springs in November 2016, prior to the merger with theVillage, with more than 15 years of supervisory and leadership experience in the non-profit behavioral health and social service sector.
+Melissa has served as Director of Operations for all Youth Behavioral Health Services at NorthEast Treatment Centers (NET).
 Melissa, a Licensed Social Worker in PA, received her Master’s Degree from Temple University.
 She began her career working with medically complex children and children with developmental delays.
 In her administrative roles, Melissa has created and organized numerous systems to ensure that children and their families receive the best quality care and service.
-Melissa brings to Silver Springs a passion for and dedication to serving families and their children in all aspects of care.
-In her role at Silver Springs, Melissa oversees Community Based Programs including Foster Family Care, Host Home, Behavioral Health Rehabilitative Services (BHRS), and Outpatient Mental Health Services.
+Melissa brings to Gemma Services a passion for and dedication to serving families and their children in all aspects of care.
+In her current role, Melissa oversees all Community Based Programs including foster care, adoption, Host Home, Behavioral Health Rehabilitative Services (BHRS), Outpatient Mental Health Services, and prevention services.

 Sarah Kline, MSW, LCSW, Senior Residential Program Director

-Sarah Kline came to Silver Springs in 2012 with experience working in the child welfare system as well as alternative school and in-home settings.
+Sarah Kline is Senior Residential Program Director for the Plymouth Meeting program (formerly Silver Springs).
+Sarah arrived in 2012 with experience working in the child welfare system as well as alternative school and in-home settings.
 Sarah received her Master's in Social Work from Widener University and is a Licensed Clinical Social Worker.
-At Silver Springs, Sarah has previously served as a social worker and trauma therapist in the Residential Treatment Program and, most recently, as the Quality Assurance/Performance Improvement Supervisor.
+Prior to the merger with theVillage, at Silver Springs, Sarah had served as a social worker and trauma therapist in the Residential Treatment Program and, most recently, as the Quality Assurance/Performance Improvement Supervisor.
 Sarah is committed to excellence and innovation in the services we provide, and to ensuring that evidence based practices are implemented and family-driven care is at the forefront of the Program.